The Dark Knight is by far the most outstanding Batman movie ever, but what’s even more spectacular, is the Joker.

 We on the other hand, on that particular occasion after the Mumbai attack, made it appear as if we were at the mercy of the Pakistani verdict, which was absolutely ridiculous.

-Lets be more prepared and pro-active…
+Be more prepared and pro-active…

 Lets be alert…

-Lets be open to ideas, to logical reasoning…
+And open to ideas.
+To logical reasoning…

 Lets protect our country…